TITLERIVALS

 When your team wins a free kick in a dangerous area, the Free Kick Taker steps up.
 Pick any outfielder.

-Free Kick specialists are dramatically more likely to score directly.
+Free Kick specialists are dramatically more likely to score directly, but only when they are your designated taker.
 The Set Pieces tab marks them with a tick.

 Cup Shootout Order